-Module 2B: How to H.E.L.P. a Friend
+HOW TO H.E.L.P A FRIEND

 Knowing how to support and refer a friend who is having a mental health issue is an important part of being a resource for your peers.
 Although it can be intimidating, knowing how to help and how to identify a crisis can be essential in making sure you, your peers, and your school are safe.
-In this section, participants will learn how to make a referral to their school health center, practice active listening skills in different situations and, support a friend who is having a mental health crisis.
+In this section, participants will learn how to make a referral to their school-based health center, practice active listening skills in different situations and, support a friend who is having a mental health crisis.